 mysql> SELECT COUNT(*) FROM mysql.time_zone_name; +----------+ | COUNT(*) | +----------+ | 0 | +----------+

 A count of zero indicates that the table is empty.
 In this case, no applications currently are using named time zones, and you need not update the tables (unless you want to enable named time zone support).
 A count greater than zero indicates that the table is not empty and that its contents are available to be used for named time zone support.
-In this case, be sure to reload your time zone tables so that applications that use named time zones will obtain correct query results.
+In this case, be sure to reload your time zone tables so that applications that use named time zones can obtain correct query results.

 To check whether your MySQL installation is updated properly for a change in Daylight Saving Time rules, use a test like the one following.
 The example uses values that are appropriate for the 2007 DST 1-hour change that occurs in the United States on March 11 at 2 a.m.